 Enter Chris Minogue.
-She’s a Mothercraft nurse, resident expert on Kinderling Helpline and the author of Bringing Baby Home.
+She’s a mothercraft nurse, resident expert on Helpline and the author of Bringing Baby Home.
 With over 30 years’ experience in the baby business, she knows what keeps baby up at night.

 Don’t stress – waking up is normal

 While parents hope/pray/dream their little ones will sleep through, most won’t – and according to Chris, that’s perfectly normal.
 She stresses that this behaviour is often just “age-appropriate” – that is, it’s natural for them to wake at this age and stage of development.